What is a Shop Insurance?

 - Any consequential losses aren’t covered for.

 - Mysterious disappearances and unexplained losses will not be covered.

 - Portable assets like laptops, mobiles, iPads and cameras will not be covered. (unless you’re dealing with the sale of these items)

 - Valuables like Curios, Art and Jewlery unless the shop deals with the sale of these items will not be covered.

 - Machinery breakdowns that aren’t a result of a natural calamity, fire, explosion, implosion, etc will not be covered.

 - Losses caused due to a war, or nuclear disaster will not be covered

 Types of Shop Insurance Plans

-Covers only contents of your shop.
+Covers for only the contents of your shop.

-- What is ‘content’ in Shopkeeper’s Insurance: Contents in a Shopkeeper’s Insurance refers to the primary items in your shop.
+What is ‘content’ in Shopkeeper’s Insurance - Contents in a Shopkeeper’s Insurance refers to the primary items in your shop.
 For example; if you run a Clothing Boutique, the contents here would refer to all the different garments you have present in your shop, for sale.